BLASST: Dynamic BLocked Attention Sparsity via Softmax Thresholding: Kernel Design

 \section{Kernel Design}

-The \algname{} kernels were designed with two primary goals: (1) minimal changes to existing FlashAttention kernel interfaces and implementation structure, and (2) minimal overhead for block skipping decision logic.
-Our key insight is to reuse statistics already computed during the standard FlashAttention algorithm — specifically, the local maximum and running maximum values that exist in every thread during online softmax.
+The \algname{} kernels were designed with two primary goals: (1)~minimal changes to existing FlashAttention kernel interfaces and implementation structure, and (2)~minimal overhead for block skipping decision logic.
+Our key insight is to reuse statistics computed during the standard FlashAttention algorithm---specifically, the local maximum and running maximum values maintained in every thread during online softmax.
+Our optimizations are specific to \algname{} and cannot be applied to typical FlashAttention kernels.

-\textbf{Skip Decision Implementation.} The decision process (line 7 in Algorithm~\ref{alg:skip_softmax}) requires only a few additional instructions per block: (1) setting a predicate per thread based on the threshold comparison, (2) issuing a \texttt{VOTE} instruction to determine if all threads within a warp agree to skip, and (3) a single \texttt{ATOMIC} instruction to shared memory issued by one thread per warp to coordinate the block-level decision across the softmax warpgroup.
+\textbf{Skip Decision Implementation.} The decision process (line 7 in Algorithm~\ref{alg:skip_softmax}) requires only a few additional instructions per block: (1)~setting a predicate per thread based on the threshold comparison, (2)~issuing a \texttt{VOTE} instruction to determine if all threads within a warp agree to skip, and (3)~a single \texttt{ATOMIC} instruction to shared memory issued by one thread per warp to coordinate the block-level decision across the softmax warpgroup.
 We carefully design the kernel such that the decision-making instructions are hidden behind existing operations, adding negligible latency overhead.

 Since prefill and decode phases have fundamentally different performance characteristics, we implement specialized optimizations for each.